 A member of our team can speak with parents who may at first be sceptical or unsure about how mediation may be able to help.
 However, it is important to remember that mediation is a voluntary process and no one can be forced to mediate.

 Once you contact us, we will take in to consideration any court timetable or other constraints and work as quickly as possible to confirm a date for you.
-When mediation is required very quickly it should be possible to complete the screening interviews on the same day we receive the referral and for the mediation to take place within 48 hours.
+When mediation is required very quickly it should be possible to complete the assessment meetings on the same day we receive the referral and for the mediation to take place within 48 hours.

 Many mediations are covered by legal aid funding, but if you are not eligible then we will discuss with you whether or not there will be any cost.

-Many mediations are are undertaken remotely by Skype or other internet platform so there is no need for a parent to travel.
-The mediator conducting the screening interview will discuss this with you.
+Many mediations are are undertaken remotely by Zoom or other internet platform so there is no need for a parent to travel.
+The mediator conducting the assessment meeting will discuss this with you.

 It is very important that you feel safe before, during and after mediation.
 Our mediators are sensitive to the different dynamics within relationships and are alert issues of domestic abuse and power imbalances when deciding if a case is suitable or not for mediation.
 In cases where there is a history of domestic violence, mediation can still be very effective and our mediators follow strict safety procedures to ensure the safety of everyone involved.

-It is also possible to mediate by Skype or other internet platforms so that parents don’t need to be in the same place for the mediation sessions.
+It is also possible to mediate by Zoom or other internet platforms so that parents don’t need to be in the same place for the mediation sessions.

 Entering into mediation will not necessarily impact any ongoing or future court proceedings.
 Mediation runs alongside the court process, does not prejudice any proceedings and shouldn’t cause any delays.
 If you try mediation but are not able to come to an agreement, you are able to return to the court for the judge to make the decisions.